hughybarra/Full_Sail_Test/README.md

 ##The Slider
 I decided to use [BXslider](http://www.bxslider.com/) I have never used it before so I experimented around a little bit with it.
 Those guys rock, They have great documentation and their stuff works really well.

 I did however run into a couple of issues when resizing the browser.
-Some times the slider would crash and you would have to refresh the page.
+Sometimes the slider would crash and you would have to refresh the page.
 Other than that the slider works great and is fully responsive.

-Oh and for some reason this plugin does not work in Fire Fox.
-So the slider breaks when you view it in Fire Fox
+Oh and for some reason this plugin does not work in FireFox.
+So the slider breaks when you view it in FireFox

 ## Some of my Issues.